 Any gift within the past 12 months, after more than five years since their previous gift

-Tip: To analyze acquisition based on the current fiscal year instead of the past 12 months, use the Acquisition metrics in Fundraising, Analyze.
+Tip: To analyze acquisition based on the current fiscal year instead of the past 12 months, use the Acquisition metrics in Fundraising, Analyze or Reporting.
 For more information, see Donor Acquisition Analysis.

 Now that you have their attention, promptly recognize these donors for their generosity with personalized thank you letters, phone calls, or welcome packages to help convert them to regular givers.

 Retained donors are your engaged supporters who give year-over-year.
 In the donor lifecycle, retained donors gave within the past 12 months and less than 15 months since their previous gift.
 To keep these donors engaged, assign them to fundraisers who can provide regular interaction and chances for involvement.